-C:\Users\<login-name>\AppData\Roaming\SIMetrix Technologies\SIMetrix810\LaplaceCache where <login-name> is the name used to log in to your system.
+C:\Users\login-name\AppData\Roaming\SIMetrix Technologies\SIMetrixvvv\LaplaceCache where login-name is the name used to log in to your system and vvv is the version, e.g. 830 for version 8.3.
 This can be deleted at any time.
 The cache is size limited to 250Mbytes by default.
 This can be changed using the option variable LaplaceCacheSizeMBytes.
 Type 'Set LaplaceCacheSizeMBytes=nnn' at the command line to set a new value.